wagnertayp/smsdisparo/replit.md

 - July 10, 2025: Added Pushcut webhook notification for every Cashtime transaction generated
 - July 11, 2025: Switched back to For4Payments API for payment generation per user request
 - July 11, 2025: Updated payment amount from R$ 83,48 to R$ 112,84 with adjusted individual year amounts
+- July 11, 2025: Changed payment amount to R$ 45,84 and simplified to show only 2020 tax year
 - July 10, 2025: Updated payment amount from R$ 142,83 to R$ 73,48 per user request
 - July 10, 2025: Increased payment amount from R$ 73,48 to R$ 173,48 per user request
 - July 10, 2025: Replaced PIX expiration warning with urgent 5th Court of Justice message about bank account blocking at 23:59 today